lsst/rtn-113/index.rst

 Each bibcode uniquely identifies a Rubin publication or dataset within SciX.
 Although search results may include a wide range of papers, only those that meet the defined inclusion criteria are added to the library.
 By reviewing bibcode-based search results on a regular basis, the CST ensures that the library remains accurate and up to date with the appropriate scientific literature.
-In addition to bibcode-based queries, the CST also conducts key word and time‑frame searches to ensure that any relevant papers are identified and added to the scientific library.
+In addition to bibcode-based queries, the CST also conducts keyword and timeframe searches to ensure that any relevant papers are identified and added to the scientific library.

 Perform search